Pandemic 2020-A New Onset

 Healing from a mental illness is within our reach.
 We just have to reach for it!

 PS.
 Have you noticed you or your loved ones have been experiencing an onset of anxiety since this global pandemic?
 Are you interested in learning how to advocate for yourself like I did?
-I encourage you to attend my upcoming workshop where I will teach you how to check in with yourself and how to take action to get better.
+I encourage you to take my short mini class where I teach you 5 steps on how to check in with yourself and how to take action to get better.